 *Disclaimer: The information contained on this website is provided only as general information and is not intended as legal advice, nor should it be used as a substitute for a complete review of your case by an experienced elder law attorney.
 All situations differ.
 By visiting this website, there is no attorney-client relationship established between you and Fern J. Finkel, or Fern Finkel & Associates, PLLC.

-A living will is a legal document in which a competent adult can state his/her wishes with respect to future medical care decisions.
-It comes into use when you can no longer make and communicate decisions regarding the medical care you wish to receive.
-It is used by persons who want to express their feelings about treatment that prolongs the process of dying and end of life decision making.
-The living will is intended to anticipate the situation wherein you might be in an incurable or an irreversible mental or physical condition, with no reasonable expectation of a meaningful recovery.
-Your instructions are usually intended to apply if you are in a terminal condition with no reasonale chance of a meaningful recovery, are permanently unconsciousness or in a persistent vegetative state, or are conscious but with irreversible brain damage and will never regain the ability to make decisions and/or express your wishes.
-You can specify under which circumstances the living will should come into use.
+A Living Will memorializes a competent adult’s wishes and directions with respect to end of life medical decisions.
+It comes into use when you can no longer communicate your decisions regarding treatment options that prolong life when certain conditions occur.
+The Living Will anticipates the situation wherein you might be in an incurable or irreversible mental or physical condition with no reasonable expectation of a meaningful recovery.
+Your instructions are typically intended to apply if you are in a terminal condition with no reasonable chance of a meaningful recovery, are permanently unconsciousness or in a persistent vegetative state with no reasonable chance of a meaningful recovery, or are conscious but with irreversible brain damage and will never regain the ability to make meaningful decisions and/or express your wishes.
+You can specify under which circumstances the Living Will should come into use.

-The living will allows you to make clear your desire not to have heroic measures made on your behalf if you are incapacitated as stated above.
+The Living Will allows you to state your clear directions not to have heroic measures imposed upon you if you become severely incapacitated and can no longer make decisions.
 Stated objections to unwanted medical procedures and treatment can and should be specified within this document.
 Conversely, your decision to have administered all available life-sustaining treatment can also be stated, if those are your wishes.
-Some examples of specific matters that you should cover are your wishes concerning artificial nutrition and hydration, cardiac resuscitation, mechanical respiration, antibiotics, pain management, surgery, etc. It is especially important to be specific about artificial nutrition and hydration (tube feeding) since many statutes differ significantly with respect to this issue.
+Some examples of specific matters that you may wish to cover are your directions concerning artificial nutrition and hydration, cardiac resuscitation, mechanical respiration, dialysis, surgery, chemotherapy, radiation, amputation, antibiotics, pain management, surgery, etc. It is especially important to be specific about artificial nutrition and hydration (tube feeding) since many statutes differ significantly with respect to this issue.
 You may also want to authorize the issuance of a DNR (Do Not Resuscitate) Order by your agent or physician.

-A living will should not be used as a substitute for a health care proxy, which is the preferred method for expressing your medical wishes in New York State.
-The health care proxy allows your agent to make decisions on your behalf as the situation unfolds.
-If you do not have anyone to appoint as a health care agent, then you should complete a living will.
-Along with the health care proxy, a properly drafted and executed living will also provides written proof of your wishes in the event your health care agent’s decisions as to end of life care on your behalf are challenged.
+A Living Will should not be confused with the Health Care Proxy, which is the preferred method for expressing your medical wishes in New York State through your selected Agent.
+The Health Care Proxy allows your Agent to make decisions on your behalf as the situation unfolds.
+Along with the Health Care Proxy, a properly drafted and executed Living Will provides written proof of your wishes in the event your health care agent’s decisions as to end of life care on your behalf are challenged.

 For further information contact Fern J. Finkel at Fern Finkel & Associates, PLLC., 26 Court Street, Suite 2500, Brooklyn, New York 11242, 347-296-8200 (telephone), 718-965-3185 (fax), ffinkel@ffelderlaw.com.